Monday, November 25, 2024

 How to get Bernadette to notice him?
 Toss that.
 How to get Bernadette to like him?
 He had tried to parade in front of his neighbors with her present.
 Failure.
 What he needed was for Bernadette to catch him in the act of some feat of derring-do!

 As he usually did when contemplating these deep questions, he went to consult with his friend George, who was idly circumnavigating one of the ponds formed by the handiwork of beavers in search for water bugs and small fish.
-And that was how most of George's days proceeded: wake, onto the log to catch the first rays of the morning sun, swim around the pond for lunch, another long stretch on the sun-warmed rocks with legs extended and then a quick nose around for dinner.
+And that was how most of George's days proceeded: wake, climb onto the log to catch the first rays of the morning sun, swim around the pond for lunch, another long stretch on the sun-warmed rocks with legs extended and then a quick nose around for dinner.

 Except when Fred happened by.
 Fred was one of the few sources of unadulterated excitement in George's life, so he always had time for Fred.

-This time, Fred came to the edge of the slow eddy along the bank of the stream and gesticulated wildly to get George's attention, which involved waving his head back and forth in rapid movements and hoping that George noticed or at least heard his whispery voice from the short.
+This time, Fred came to the edge of the slow eddy along the bank of the stream and gesticulated wildly to get George's attention, which involved waving his head back and forth in rapid movements and hoping that George noticed or at least heard his whispery voice from the shore.
 Finally George happened to swivel around and catch a glimpse of Fred's green dance on the short.

 "Hmmm?" he said, his mouth still full of cricket.